 Applicants who do not attend a live audition will be eligible for Music scholarships provided a video audition is submitted on time.
-You will be automatically considered for a Music scholarship if you attend an on-campus or regional audition, or if you submit video audition recordings by February 1 and your application was received by January 15.
+You will be automatically considered for a Music scholarship if you attend an on-campus audition, or if you submit video audition recordings by February 1 and your application was received by January 15.
 However, for string applicants we recommend that you attend a live audition due to an additional round of string specific scholarships.
-String applicants who attend a regional audition or submit a recorded audition must submit an additional video recording of a full concerto (done in one take) by February 1 to be eligible for Music scholarship consideration.
+String applicants who submit a recorded audition must submit an additional video recording of a full concerto (done in one take) by February 1 to be eligible for Music scholarship consideration.

 Am I allowed to audition on two different instruments?
 Can I 'minor' on a second instrument?